Best Solar Companies in Delaware

 Solar incentives in Delaware

-The federal solar investment tax credit (ITC) is the biggest factor in reducing the cost of going solar in Delaware.
-ITC credits 30% of the system’s total cost — including equipment, labor and permits — toward what you owe on federal income taxes.
+The federal solar investment tax credit (ITC) is the biggest factor in reducing the cost of going solar in Delaware through the end of 2025.
+The ITC credits 30% of the system’s total cost — including equipment, labor and permits — toward what you owe on federal income taxes.

 Are solar panels worth it in Delaware?

-Delaware is one of the best states for solar panels.
-It’s generally worth it if you like the idea of lower monthly utility bills and more energy independence.
+Solar panels are generally worth it in Delaware if you like the idea of lower monthly utility bills and more energy independence.

-Buying solar panels is still a big upfront investment.
+But buying solar panels is still a big upfront investment.
 It takes time to recover this initial investment through savings on your electricity bills.
 If you plan to move before recovering these costs, you might not fully realize the financial benefits.
-The payback period is typically five to 10 years, depending on your installation costs, utility rates, available incentives and other factors.

 » STILL NOT SURE?
 Solar energy pros and cons